theS1LV3R/dotfiles/README.md

 These are the dotfiles i chose to keep between my linux installs.
 Nothing really special about them.

+## Requirements

+The dotfiles themselves don't have any requirements other than to have their respective programs installed.
+For example `vim` for [`vimrc`](./vimrc).

+For automatic installation with the install script (see below) Python 3 or above is required.

 ## Cloning and installing

 ```bash